The name of this organization is The Omicron Delta Kappa Society, Inc. (the “Society”).

 B. To bring together the most representative individuals in all phases of collegiate life and, thus, to create an organization which will help to mold the sentiment of the institution on questions of local and intercollegiate interest.

-C. To bring together members of the faculty and student body of the institution, as well as other Society members, on a basis of mutual interest, understanding, and helpfulness.
+C. To bring together members of the faculty, staff, and student body of the institution, as well as other Society members, on a basis of mutual interest, understanding, and helpfulness.

 B. This emblem shall be manufactured and distributed under such regulations and specifications as may be adopted by the National Convention or the Board of Directors from time to time.